DashDashDashDashDash/Koishiemacs/README.md

 ```sh
 git clone https://github.com/DashDashDashDashDash/Koishiemacs/ ~/.emacs.d
 ```
-You'll get prompted once, maybe twice, to install fonts for `emojify` and `nerd-icons`.
+You'll get prompted once to install fonts for `nerd-icons`.
 On Windows, you must install the font `nerd-icons` drops manually.

 If you're using smaller fonts, or if you're on a smaller screen, you might want to change the dashboard banner image's max height.
 To do so, just edit the following line...
 ```elisp